Stuff I Wish You’d Quit Saying: Do Not Taste

 Just kill me and bury me with 4,000 piping hot glazed donuts.

 However, it occurs to me, he is out from under the law of “Do not touch, do not taste, do not…” And apart from the Law, the sin of gluttony is dead.
 I was recently watching a YouTube video by Naked Gospel author Andrew Farley.
 In it, he talks about his lead foot.
-He had been pulled over on several occasions for breaking speed limit laws.
+As a young man had been pulled over on several occasions for breaking speed limit laws.
 He had tickets for 100 mph, 78 mph, and even one for 155 mph.
-He liked to go fast.
+Andrew liked to go fast.

 And there is conviction, one plain cake donut will hold my husband over until lunch, he won’t have heartburn, and he won’t feel like he has a potato lodged in his esophagus.
 And then there is freedom.
 He can have as many donuts as he wants.
 He could sit there and eat two dozen – he is apart from the law of do not taste.